Perfluorooctanesulfonic acid: Chemistry

 The main method used for the industrial scale production of PFOS is electrochemical fluorination (ECF).
-ECF is an electrolysis production method where a precursor of perfluorooctanesulfonyl fluoride is dispersed in a solution of hydrogen fluoride and electrolyzed.
-This production method, whilst economic and mainly results in PFOS, also results in shorter chain perfluoroalkyl substances being formed.
-PFOS predominates in the resultant mixture, however, if the reaction is allowed to continue this begins to favor the production of shorter chain PFAS.
+ECF is an electrolysis method whereby the precursor of octanesulfonyl fluoride is electrolyzed in a solution of hydrogen fluoride to give perfluorooctanesulfonyl fluoride.
+This production method also results in shorter chain perfluoroalkyl substances being formed.
+PFOS predominates in the resultant mixture.
 A distinct isomer ratio has been observed in PFOS produced by ECF, in the order of 70% linear PFOS, 25% branched and 5% terminal; this is not a function of the production process but rather that the precursor also exhibits this isomer ratio.
 ECF was the means by which 3M produced PFOS up until May 2000 when the company announced a phaseout of fluorosurfactants.

-89 constitutional isomers of PFOS are theoretically possible, environmental samples usually contain a mixture of the linear isomer and 10 branched isomers.
+Although 89 constitutional isomers of PFOS are possible, environmental samples usually consist of a mixture of the linear isomer and 10 branched isomers.

 Telomerisation involves constructing the PFOS molecule using short chain (often 2-carbon) precursors and adding a sulfonate group as a final step.
 This production process results in 100% linear PFOS.
-This production method, whilst cleaner and resulting in a much more pure product than ECF, is not known to have been widely used except for the production of reagent grade PFOS and analytical standards.
+This production method, whilst cleaner and resulting in a much purer product than ECF, is not known to have been widely used except for the production of reagent grade PFOS and analytical standards.